Read Time: 6 Minutes

 2. Web Forms for Marketers to Sitecore Forms Transition

-The new Forms functionality is not a drop-in replacement for Web Forms for Marketers — so before you upgrade to 9.1, you’ll need to migrate away from Web Forms first.
-If you’re using it in your solution, request a demo of the new Sitecore Forms—it’s a solid option moving forward.
+The new Sitecore Forms functionality is not a drop-in replacement for Web Forms for Marketers — so before you upgrade to 9.1, you’ll need to migrate to the new forms solution called Sitecore Forms or another forms solution.
+If you haven't seen the new Sitecore Forms, we recommend requesting—it’s a solid option moving forward.

 3. Configuration File Reorganization